RENCI/sbdh-all-hands/README.md

-This is the main version of the app that the public sees on the South Hub [events website](https://southbigdatahub-events.org/)
+This is the staging version of the app to demo upcoming releases.